 In-Person Check-In, Festival & Special Event Passes

 1.)
 When you arrive, come to the front check-in desk and Jonna (our Assistant Director) or a member of our staff will check you and your team in.

 2.)
 Feature films are allotted two festival passes each (normally reserved for the film’s directors unless previously notified).
 Short films, screenplays (unless they have more than one writer, etc.), web series, etc. are allotted one festival pass per project.

 3.)
 If you have additional cast & crew with you that aren’t covered by the above festival pass rules, they will need to buy the VIP pass for $100.

 4.)
 While basic entry to our SPECIAL EVENT PARTIES (details coming soon) is covered by the filmmaker and VIP passes, we will need to charge an additional fee for the catered food and drink if you wish to partake.
 While we’re still finalizing those costs – prepare for them to be between $20 and $40 for each.
 We do this in part to comply with Utah liquor laws, which allows us to serve alcohol in an unlicensed venue via a “drink pass.”
 If you have any questions, don’t hesitate to ask.

 5.)
 During check-in, we will also be scheduling you for your complimentary on-site portraits with our festival photographer as well as on-site interviews with our videographer.
-Don’t miss this appointment, as we’ll only have a few windows to get you all in!
+Don’t miss this appointment, as we’ll only have the allotted windows to get you all in!